krutkay/igem-bricklayer/README.md

 The [Windows installer of Git](http://git-scm.com/downloads) comes with a terminal called git-bash.
 This should be enough to run these commands though you'll have to do some configuring so that the terminal is able to find the `node` program.

 ##### Alternatives:
-* Install [Cygwin](http://www.cygwin.com/), another terminal like environment for window.
+* Install [Cygwin](http://www.cygwin.com/), another terminal like environment for windows.
 * Install [Ubuntu](http://www.ubuntu.com/download), a linux distribution.
 Linux distributions are very programmer friendly and access to the terminal should be straightforward.
 You can choose to install it alongside you current operating system.
 * Get a [mac](http://www.apple.com/ca/macbook-air/).